Talking drum: Ayangalu

 Ayangalu is believed to have been the first Yoruba drummer.
 Upon his death he was deified, and so now he is counted among the ranks of the Orishas.
 It is believed by followers of the Yoruba religion that he is the patron spirit of all drummers, and that in the guise of a muse he inspires the drummers to play well.
 The word "Ayan" means drummer in the Yoruba language.
 This is why some Yoruba family names contain the prefix Ayan, such as Ayanbisi, Ayangbade, Ayantunde, Ayanwande etc. This prefix marks its bearers out as hereditary custodians of the mysteries of Ayangalu.

-In the 20th century the talking drum became a part of popular music in West Africa.
+In the 20th century, the talking drum became a part of popular music in West Africa.
 It is used in playing Mbalax music of Senegal and in Fuji and Jùjú music of Nigeria (where it is known as a dùndún, not to be confused with the dundun bass drum of the Mandé peoples).

-The talking drum is also used in ceremonial functions and events like weddings, burial ceremonies, private functions and most importantly it is commonly used by African bands as part of their musical instruments.
+The talking drum is also used in ceremonial functions and events like weddings, burial ceremonies, and private functions.
+Most importantly, it is commonly used by African bands as part of their musical instruments.